daidahao/Database-Principles-Notes/midterm.md

 ### Film Database

-Duplicates are forbidden in relafonal tables.
+Duplicates are forbidden in relational tables.

 #### Key